nasa-jpl/open-source-rover/electrical/pcb/README.md

 ```
  if (!ina260.begin(0x45)) {
 ```
 to account for the I2C bus address.
-When you turn your power on, you should see something like this:
+When you turn your power on, you should see something like this in the Arduino serial terminal:
 ```
 Found INA260 chip
 Current: 85.00 mA